 My hybrid cloth mask has a reverse pleat for the nose that adapts very well to the face, even without wire.
 It does not push up the eyes or down the nose, and it reliably stays in place when you speak, laugh or yawn.
-The upper seam can hold a nose wire, to improve the fit even further and protect glasses from fogging.
+The top seam can hold a nose wire, to improve the fit even further and protect glasses from fogging.
 The wire can be removed through an invisible opening in the seam and runs across the entire width of the mask, so you can hardly injure yourself.

 The side of the mask has a drawstring channel, which can be slightly creased, so the side does not protrude and a tight fit can be achieved.
 Thanks to the casing, elastic ear straps or a head tie can easily be adjusted and exchanged.